 Should You Save or Invest Your Money?

-Saving vs. investing isn’t really an either-or question, but a question of your money’s purpose.
-Saving and investing are both important financial moves that meet different needs and help you fulfill unique financial goals.
-This article looks at the key differences between saving and investing and how to decide whether (and how much) to save vs. invest.
+Saving versus investing isn’t really an either-or question, but rather a question of your money’s purpose.
+Both are important financial moves that help you fulfill unique financial goals.

-Although some people use the words saving and investing interchangeably, there are some definite differences.
+Although some people use the words “saving” and “investing” interchangeably, there are distinct differences.

-Both are great ways to ensure your financial security, but you do need to know when to choose saving and when to choose investing.
+Both saving and investing ensure your financial security, but you need to know when to choose each one.

 SavingInvesting